nathanmarz/storm/docs/documentation/distcache-blobstore.md

 ![Nimbus High Availability - BlobStore](images/nimbus_ha_blobstore.png)

-The sequence diagram proposes how the blob store works and the state storage inside the zookeeper makes the nimbus highly available.
+The sequence diagram proposes how the blobstore works and the state storage inside the zookeeper makes the nimbus highly available.
 Currently, the thread to sync the blobs on a non-leader is within the nimbus.
-In the future, it will be nice to move the thread around to the blob store to make the blobstore coordinate the state change and blob download as per the sequence diagram.
+In the future, it will be nice to move the thread around to the blobstore to make the blobstore coordinate the state change and blob download as per the sequence diagram.

 ## Thrift and Rest API
 In order to avoid workers/supervisors/ui talking to zookeeper for getting master nimbus address we are going to modify the